CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: Results on 3DSSG Dataset

 \paragraph{Comparison to baselines.} For complementary reasons, we provide results on the 3DSSG dataset as well.
 Since the usage of 3DSSG is not directly possible \cite{graph2scene2021} and would give suboptimal results within our method with the ShapeNet dataset, we evaluate our method and compare it with the previous methods in terms of layout generation.
 We again use scene graph constraints to measure layouts.
-In this aspect, in addition to four easy metrics (left/right, front/behind, smaller/larger, and lower/higher), we also provide our result on a hard metric "stand on" which was excluded in previous work \cite{graph2scene2021}.
+In this aspect, we use the original five metrics (\texttt{left/right}, \texttt{front/behind}, \texttt{smaller/larger}, \texttt{lower/higher}, and \texttt{same as}), which was excluded in previous work \cite{graph2scene2021}.
 Scene generation results are shown in \cref{tab:generation_3dssg}, and the scene manipulation results (in addition and change modes) are given in \cref{tab:mani_3dssf}.
-In the generation phase, our method has impressive results with nearly perfect prediction, showing that our contextual graph can improve the performance of layout understanding.
-Especially on the difficult \texttt{stand on} constraint, compared to the previous method, there is $x7$ gain.
-In manipulation, our method still shows strong results, where left/right, front/behind, and stand on are better than others, yet the progressive baseline still gets SOTA for lower/higher constraints.
+In the generation phase, our method has impressive results compared with others, showing that our contextual graph can improve the performance of layout understanding.
+In manipulation, our method still shows strong results, where \texttt{left/right}, \texttt{smaller/larger}, \texttt{lower/higher}, and \texttt{same as} are better than others.